soundarmoorthy/AspNetCore360/README.md

 #### Trying it out
 * Goto  the root folder of the application from the command line
 * Run `dotnet build`
-* Run `dotnet <path to web project bin folder>/Hahn.ApplicatonProcess.May2020.Web.dll`
+* Run `dotnet Web/bin/Debug/netcoreapp3.1/Web.dll` .
+The Dll name might be different, so please check it.
 * From the browser goto the URL `https://localhost:5000/swagger/index.html`
 * By default there are no data in the  database.
 It's cleaned up after every run.